Quickstart

 - A Sidecar, which receives outbound requests and decides ALLOW or DENY.

-- Your wrapped command, sandboxed so its traffic cannot bypass the Sidecar.
+- Your wrapped command, sandboxed and routed through the Sidecar.
+On Linux (

 Every request takes the same path: